Skip to main content

 Why Buy a Used Press Brake from Meadoworks

 Meadoworks is a trusted source for used fabrication equipment with decades of experience in the metalworking industry.
 Every press brake in our inventory is inspected and accurately described so you know exactly what you are buying.
-Our team understands press brake specifications, applications, and brands — we can help you match the right machine to your shop's requirements and budget.

 We stock press brakes from all major manufacturers in a wide range of tonnages and configurations.
-Whether you need a basic 50-ton manual brake or a 500-ton CNC machine with a 6-axis back gauge, Meadoworks can help.
-Contact us or call 800-323-0307 to discuss your needs.
+Whether you need a basic 50-ton manual brake or a 500-ton CNC machine with a 6-axis back gauge, our team can help match the right machine to your shop's requirements and budget.

 Frequently Asked Questions